CraftAcademyLabs/ca_course/slow_food/slow_food.md

 * [RSpec](http://rspec.info/) for Unit tests
 * [Pony](https://editor.ponyorm.com/) for creating end editing Entity-Relationship Diagrams
 * [GitHub](https://github.com/) to store your code and make it available for the entire team
-* [Waffle.io](https://waffle.io/) or [ZenHub.io](https://www.zenhub.io/) as Project Management tool for tracking features, issues, bugs, etc.
+* [Waffle.io](https://waffle.io/) or [ZenHub.io](https://www.zenhub.io/) as Project Management tool for tracking Features, Chores and Bugs.

-**The purpose of this exercise is to simulate a real project and prepare you for the mid course project that you will be working on in week 6 and/or 7 of the Bootcamp.**

 #### Scope

-The first version of the application has limited functionality
+The first version of the application has limited functionality:

 * The owner need to access a protected part of the application to set up information about his Restaurant and his Menu
 * A Menu needs to consist of many Dishes